 This view from our back window in north London was before the Post Office (Telecom) tower was built.
 Boeing 707s flew overhead.

 After we moved from north London, where my dad lived, to the central south coast of England, where my grandparents (on my mother’s side) had retired on the south coast.
 Eventually, we moved in with them.
 At eight years old I was surrounded by fir trees, sandstone ridges and quarries, and disused air raid shelters – instead of (or rather, as well as) streets of houses and shops.
 It was far less confining than a north London street, but the move came with a cost that soon became apparent, even to me at that age.
 North London in the early 1960s was not the intellectual and cosmopolitan utopia of popular belief though.
 A random counter example was Margaret, one of our next door neighbors (in those multi-story apartments) who my mother often heard crying at night over her baby son, blinded in one eye by other children wielding sticks when she left him unattended in his pram in the street while she went into a shop.

 Crossing a plateau of waist-deep heather on a lower slope of a nearby hill in about 1965 with my brother and school friends one day, we were surrounded by buzzing and several thwacks – then the staccato of what sounded like automatic fire.
 (It was rifle and/or pistol fire by several shooters simultaneously, which the mind seems to perceive as automatic fire, likely from watching too many war films on television.)
 We lit out of there and they moved the firing range to a safer location soon after.
-To this day (2018) the cool still air of summer mornings carries the sound to us from that (safer) outdoor firing range.
+To this day the cool still air of summer mornings carries the sound to us from that (safer) outdoor firing range.
 (See Old firing range in On the hill part 2: North, east, and west for photos of it in 2021.)